Hospitality Award · Public Holidays · MA000009 Clauses 29 & 35

 Updated May 2026 · Sourced from MA000009 · Fair Work Act 2009 (Cth) sections 114-116

-Public holiday penalty rates in Australia’s Hospitality Award (MA000009) are the highest in the hospitality sector — 250% for permanent staff, 275% for casuals.
-That’s 25 percentage points higher than the Restaurant Award (MA000119) for the same hours.
-There’s a substitute-day arrangement that lets venues halve the cash component, a right-to-refuse framework under the Fair Work Act, and a casino industry exception that catches venues out.
+Public holiday penalty rates under the Hospitality Award (MA000009) are 225% for full-time and part-time staff and 250% for casuals under clause 29.2.
+There’s a written substitute-day arrangement that lets venues pay 125% plus equivalent paid time added to annual leave instead, a right-to-refuse framework under section 114 of the Fair Work Act, and a casino industry stream in Schedule A with separate provisions.
 Here’s every rule of Hospitality Award public holiday pay, with worked examples for the 2026 calendar.

 Quick Answer